-defendant won about 3 percent of the time.29 The vast majority of cases settled or ended as a result of some procedural resolution (i.e., dismissal, stay, multidistrict litigation, etc.).
-The likelihood of the patent holder prevailing in cases that go to a resolution on the merits (i.e., patents are valid, infringing, and enforceable) has been roughly 60 percent in recent years,30 a success rate which varies significantly depending on the district court in which the action is brought.
+For federal district court cases resolved between 2018 and 2023, 7 percent resulted in a judgment on the merits (i.e., default judgment, consent judgment, judgment on the pleadings, summary judgment, trial, or judgment as a matter of law) in favor of the patent holder, whereas the defendant won about 3 percent of the time.
+The vast majority of cases settled or ended as a result of some procedural resolution (i.e., dismissal, stay, multidistrict litigation, etc.).
+The likelihood of the patent holder prevailing in cases that go to a resolution on the merits (i.e., patents are valid, infringed, and enforceable) has been roughly 40 percent in recent years, a success rate that varies significantly depending on the district court in which the action is brought.